canonical/charmed-openstack-upgrader/docs/explanation/upgrade.rst

 SLURP support
 ~~~~~~~~~~~~~

-COU aligns with Charmed OpenStack's upgrade strategy.
+COU aligns with Charmed OpenStack upgrade strategy.
 Since Charmed OpenStack does not support SLURP, COU also does not provide support for it.

 ..
 LINKS
 .. _all-in-one: https://docs.openstack.org/charm-guide/latest/admin/upgrades/openstack.html#perform-the-upgrade